JENTIS Accounts and Containers

 States

-Remember: In your JENTIS account you can have multiple tools, that are connected as you need to containers.
-Either a tool on multiple containers or vice versa a container with multiple different tool instances.
+Remember: In your JENTIS account, you can have either a tool on multiple containers or a container with multiple different tool instances.
+Defining how multiple tools are connected to containers is up to you.

-If you want to manage a tool only once and share the configuration on multiple websites (domains) then you simply select this tool to be available in multiple containers.
+If you want to manage a tool only once and share the configuration on multiple websites (domains), you can simply select it to be available in multiple containers.

-If a tool has a specific tag or configuration than you can simply add a tool and assign it only to the required container.
+If a tool has a specific tag or configuration, then you can simply add a tool and assign it only to the required container.

 Data Scopes - Sharing Informations

-A very important topic when deciding for the appropriate account and container structure for your project you must consider the scope of data.
-As a tool and container in JENTIS by design will not automatically share data with any other container or tool instance.
+When deciding on the appropriate account and container structure for your project, you must consider the scope of data.
+By design, a tool and container in JENTIS will not automatically share data with any other container or tool instance.

-With the cross domain tracking the same user in two containers will be identified as the same user in JENTIS.
-If you have configured your web analytics tool as a single tool configuration (that is applied on both containers for Website-X and Website-Y) the data will be merged.
-As now the client-id is consistently the same, even if the user navigates back and forth between both websites.
+on both websites.
+If you have configured your web analytics tool as a single tool configuration that is applied on both containers for Website X and Website Y, the data will be merged.
+As of now, the client ID is consistently the same, even if the user navigates back and forth between both websites.

-Subdomains and Multi-Container on single Top Level Domain
+Subdomains and Multi-Container on a single top-level domain

-Generally we do not advice to have multiple container on a single top level domain (ie. ".my-website.com" is the top level part of your domain without any subdomain or www).
-As data between those containers will not be shared by default.
+Generally, we do not advise having multiple containers on a single top-level domain (e.g., ".my-website.com" is the top-level part of your domain, excluding any subdomain or www), as data between those containers will not be shared by default.

 Tool Instance Data Sharing Limitations

 The general idea of a tool instance is that it is a single configuration for a generic tool in your account.
-The generic tool is the "parent" (ie. "Google Analytics 4") and a tool instance is your configuration of this tool (ie. "Google Analytics 4 - EN Shop") aka the "child".
+The generic tool is the "parent" (e.g., "Google Analytics 4"), and a tool instance is your configuration of this tool (e.g., "Google Analytics 4 - EN Shop"), the "child.”

-Now as we know you can have multiple interpretations of the same generic tool (ie. "Google Analytics 4 - EN Shop" and "Google Analytics 4 - All Shops").
+As we know, you can have multiple interpretations of the same generic tool (e.g., "Google Analytics 4 - EN Shop" and "Google Analytics 4—All Shops").
+Currently, the data between both tools is not shared, so for example, GA4 has a client-id

-Currently the data between both tools is not shared, so for example GA4 has a "client-id" assigned for each user.
-This "client-id" will be different for "Google Analytics 4 - EN Shop" and "Google Analytics 4 - All Shops".
-Even if JENTIS recognize the same user, the scope of the data is per tool configuration instance.
+will be different for "Google Analytics 4 - EN Shop" and "Google Analytics 4—All Shops".
+Even if JENTIS recognizes the same user, the scope of the data is per tool configuration instance.

 Best Practices

-Now we need to discuss some best practices and common questions.
-Mainly on the scaling of multiple accounts/containers in a company with multiple websites on different domains.
+Now, we need to discuss some best practices and common questions, mainly about scaling multiple accounts/containers in a company with multiple websites on different domains.

 How can I use the same tool or tag on multiple implementations?